 The English Bulldog breed, as the breed is commonly referred to, is actually recorded as simply "Bulldog" by the American Kennel Club, America Pet Registry, and the American Canine Association.
-The reason for the "English" designation is the fact the Bulldog as we know it comes from Britian.
-In it's background is very probably found the large, strong and broad mouthed war dogs of the early Britons.
-The English Bulldog of the present is a far different dog than the first so called "Bulldogs".
+The reason for the "English" designation is the fact the Bulldog as we know it comes from Britain.
+In its background is very probably found the large, strong and broad-mouthed war dogs of the early Britons.
+The English Bulldog of the present is a far different dog than the first so-called "Bulldogs."

 As the name suggests, English Bulldogs were originally bred for "bull baiting", an unpleasant "sport" where the Bulldog would attempt to grab the bull by the ears.
-I am unaware of any Bulldog owners currently using their Bulldogs for bull baiting, as bull bating was outlawed in England by 1835. (bull baiting is also illegal in the United States) After bull baiting was outlawed, bulldog breeders focused on breed out the aggressive nature.
-The result is todays English Bulldog breed is laid back, sociable, and very unlikely to be interested in chasing Bulls.
+I am unaware of any Bulldog owners currently using their Bulldogs for bull baiting, as bull baiting was outlawed in England by 1835.
+(Bull baiting is also illegal in the United States.)
+After bull baiting was outlawed, bulldog breeders focused on breed out the aggressive nature.
+The result is today's English Bulldog breed is laid back, sociable, and very unlikely to be interested in chasing Bulls.

-After bull bating was outlawed, the Bulldog breed almost become extinct.
+After bull baiting was outlawed, the Bulldog breed almost become extinct.
 A fellow by the named of Bill George was responsible for generating interest in, and reviving the breed.
-He had a well known English Bulldog named "Bill George's Dan".
+He had a well known English Bulldog named "Bill George's Dan."

 The first show classes for the breed were held in Birmingham, England, in 1860, and they appeared in London shows a year or two later.
 Old King Dick was a famous outstanding Bulldog of that time, as well as another Bulldog by the name of Champion Crib.
 Descendants of Champion Crib can be found far, far back in the pedigrees of some of the dogs today.

-Local English Bulldog breed, Carolyn Rissler, of Reinholds, Pa, reports English Bulldogs have a fun and quirky personality, which is one reason she raises them.
+Local English Bulldog breeder, Carolyn Rissler, of Reinholds, Pa, reports English Bulldogs have a fun and quirky personality, which is one reason she raises them.
 On one occasion she was "dog sitting" an English Bulldog for a friend.
 Wanting to make sure the Bulldog would be comfortable, and unable to run off, she put it in the living room.
-When she came back to check on it awhile later, she discovered it had jumped out the window and ran off.
-This of course caused no small mayhem, until the Bulldog was safely found at a neighbors house.
+When she came back to check on it a while later, she discovered it had jumped out the window and ran off.
+This, of course, caused no small mayhem until the Bulldog was safely found at a neighbors house.

 Full grown English Bulldogs weight from 40-55 pounds.
-They need exersize just like any other dog, but not nearly as much as some other breeds.
+They need exercise just like any other dog, but not nearly as much as some other breeds.
 This makes them a desirable breed for urban living.
-One drawback with the English Bulldog, they tend to have shorter life spans than other dogs.
-If an English Bulldog lives to be 11 years old, it has outlived most of its counter parts.
-There are however, records of English Bulldogs living much longer than 11 years.
-Diet and exersize can make a big difference in this area.
+One drawback with the English Bulldog, they tend to have shorter lifespans than other dogs.
+If an English Bulldog lives to be 11 years old, it has outlived most of its counterparts.
+There are, however, records of English Bulldogs living much longer than 11 years.
+Diet and exercise can make a big difference in this area.